 If you exercise on a regular basis, then working in the garden all day probably won’t bother you as much as it will others.
 Begin the day with a healthy breakfast, stretch out prior to heading outdoors and don’t forget your water.
 Even healthy muscles need to be stretched and treated with care.

 For those of you who’ve been winter resting I just want to say in the sweetest way possible, find an exercise plan and stick with it.
 Gardening is good exercise but the problem is this activity isn’t consistent.
 To maintain healthy muscle tissue it’s important to exercise on a regular basis in addition to gardening.
-If you’re seeking a fun exercise program read this, exercise changed my life!
+Exercise changed my life!

 Exercise in addition to gardening will keep your muscles conditioned so they don’t hurt; this is even more important as the body ages.
 Regardless of age exercise is a key ingredient to good health and a happy life.
 So, if your body has been resting it might be a good idea to limit your gardening activity to under 3 hours a day until you can work up more.
 You’ll make just as much progress without experiencing as much pain.
 It’s a matter or creating a plan that’s realistic for where you’re at and sticking with it.